4SeasonsFlow/FreshStart/README.md

 # FreshStart: Cool Quote, Cool Image, Nice Day!

-_**Disclaimer**: Package not yet available so images will not load unless you provide your own unsplash api keys in a "secrets.properties" file.
-Sorry, still in progress._
+_**Disclaimer**: Package not yet available so images will not load unless you provide your own unsplash api keys in a "secrets.properties" file, for example:_

+> UNSPLASH_API_KEY=[Insert Access Key Here]

+ _Sorry, still in progress but coming soon._

 Below are a few screenshots displaying the app functionality as of the second commit pushed in the repository.